 Recent projects include production of a second edition of The Mullumbimby Kid (2012), including new material obtained since the discovery of my brother Jim (in 2003), the publication of my New Collected Poems (Kardoorair Press, Armidale, 2012), now ‘posted’, along with my New Selected Poems on the Internet.
 These three books may be viewed and/or downloaded for free and shared.
 Hard-copy editions may be purchased from Woodbine Press (with images of the covers of all my books on the inside of the front and back cover pages).

 My latest publication (distributed through Woodbine Press) is Oliver Bainbridge – Lord Nelson’s Great Grandson?
 (2013).

-Painting: I still try to paint every morning, working and re-working on small details.
+Painting: I still try to paint every morning, working and re-working small details.
 My longer-term aim is to try to paint fewer but hopefully better works.
 I have just been accepted for a Mullumbimby-themed painting exhibition in the Macnaughton Focus Gallery, Tweed River Gallery (Murwillumbah), projecting for August of next year (2014), and am currently working on a ‘catalogue’ of Mullumbimby paintings and poems as part of this exhibition (in press), entitled ‘Mullumbimby Dreaming’.